mikependon/RepoDB/Docs/pages/connection.rst

 		connection.InsertAll(orders);
 	}

-**Note**: All data entities `identity` fields will automatically be filled by its newly generated identity values.
+**Note**: All data entities `identity` fields will automatically be filled with its newly generated identity values.

 Certain columns can also be inserted via table-name-based calls.